LivePersonInc/developer-center/pages/Documents/DeveloperTools/LivePersonFunctions/EventSources/conversation-builder.md

 Users who are tasked with creating bots in Conversation Builder can easily integrate function calls within their dialog flows.
 Adding this kind of [integration interaction](conversation-builder-conversation-builder-interactions.html#integrations) to a dialog in a bot works just like adding any other type of integration interaction.

-Before a function can be used in an interaction, users who are tasked with more technical work in Conversation Builder must first 1) [create and deploy the function](liveperson-functions-getting-started.html) in the LivePerson Functions UI, and then 2) [add a Function (FaaS) integration](conversation-builder-integrations-liveperson-functions-integrations.html) to the bot in Conversation Builder.
-This makes the integration available for use in a bot interaction.

 As part of the invocation, the bot can pass a payload into the function.
 This payload is specific to the triggered bot interaction.
 This means that, depending on the interaction, the function will have different data available as an input.

 ### Configuration

+{: .important}
-<div class="important">You must have an user account for the Conversational Cloud and Conversation Builder platforms.
-If you don't, your team should have an administrator who can create one for you.</div>
+You must have an user account for the Conversational Cloud and Conversation Builder platforms.
+If you don't, your team should have an administrator who can create one for you.

 #### Step 1 - Create a new Function

-Create a new lambda/function  **without evet**.
-There are not templates for this integration since this is a customizable bot that every payload will vary for each case.
+Create a new lambda/function  **without event**.
+There aren't templates for this integration since this is a customizable bot which every payload will be different for each case.

 #### Step 2 - Edit the Function

-Edit and configure your function with the custom logic that you need for your use case. see below an example.
+Edit and configure your function with the custom logic that you need for your use cases. see below an example.

 #### Step 3 - Deploy the Function

 Just like any other function, this function must be deployed before it can be used.
 [Please see this document](liveperson-functions-getting-started-your-first-function.html#deploy) for more information on how to deploy your function.

-#### Step 4 - Configure the integration in Conversation Builder.
+#### Step 4 - Configure the integration in Conversation Builder

 Please follow this [step by step guide](tutorials-guides-advanced-integrations-using-liveperson-functions-with-a-bot.html#conversation-builder---configure-the-integration) for configuring you custom integration.